Modbus: The Original Industrial Fieldbus Protocol

 For each type, a maximum of 2^16 (65536) data items can be located in a device's memory.
 There are specific function codes for accessing each of the different data types, with each type often having its own dedicated block of memory.

 To address a data item, a master simply uses the range from 0-65535.
 Data item 1 would be located at address 0x0000.
 Data item 2 would be at address 0x0001.
 Data item 65536 would be found at 0xFFFF.
-Keep in mind devices aren't required to have all 65536 data items, it's simply the maximum.
+Keep in mind, devices aren't required to have all 65536 data items; in fact, most remote I/O terminals that use Modbus will have far below this maximum limit.

 Modbus Transactions

-With an understanding of how data is represented in Modbus, it is possible to look at a transaction in detail.
+With an understanding of how data is represented in Modbus, we can now examine the transactions in detail.
 This will be from the perspective of the PDU, since the PDU is communication-layer-independent.

 The Modbus specification defines three types of PDUs: